Emergency Dental Care: Minimising Discomfort After Trauma

 Loosened Teeth

 An impact may cause a tooth to become loose within its socket without being fully displaced.
 The tooth may feel tender to touch and may appear slightly shifted.
 This type of injury often involves damage to the periodontal ligament.
+Professional evaluation can help determine whether the tooth is likely to stabilise and what supportive measures may be appropriate.

 Displaced or Avulsed Teeth

 In more severe cases, a tooth may be partially pushed out of position or completely knocked out (avulsed).
 An avulsed permanent tooth is one of the few true dental emergencies where time is a critical factor.
+If handled correctly and reimplanted promptly, there may be a possibility of saving the tooth, though outcomes vary depending on individual circumstances.

 Soft Tissue Injuries

 Trauma to the mouth frequently involves cuts, bruising, or lacerations to the lips, gums, cheeks, or tongue.
 While these injuries can bleed heavily and appear concerning, many soft tissue wounds heal well with appropriate care.
+More significant lacerations may require professional attention.

 Practical Steps for Managing Discomfort After Dental Trauma